Bus from Cusco to Hidroelectrica

 Return from Machu Picchu to Cusco via Hidroeléctrica: Budget-Friendly and Scenic

-If you’ve already experienced the magic of Machu Picchu and are looking for an affordable way to return to Cusco, Enjoy Peru by SAP Adventures offers a practical and scenic option: travel from Aguas Calientes to Hidroeléctrica and continue by bus back to Cusco.
+If you have already experienced the magic of Machu Picchu and are looking for an economical way to return to Cusco, Enjoy Peru offers you a practical and picturesque option: travel from Aguas Calientes to Hidroeléctrica and continue by bus to Cusco.

 Your return journey begins in Aguas Calientes (Machu Picchu Pueblo).
 Since there’s no road access from this town, you have two ways to reach Hidroeléctrica: